jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 The differences are pointed out here, but it is questionable whether it is important to do anything about those differences.
 In other programming languages the interface construct imposes several extra restrictions compared to the class construct.
 An interface is:

-- abstract / must be inherited from
+- abstract / might be inherited from
-- only has abstract members / members must be overridden
+- only has abstract members / members might be overridden
 - cannot have an implementation

 Normally you do not see these restrictions.
 They only come to light as soon as you break a rule.
 That is why the interface constructs seems like a simpler construct: you can do less with it, but you could also see it as a more complex one, because compared to the class construct, *more restrictions* are imposed and these restrictions are also define somewhere.
 You just do not see this in other languages.

 #### Rule 1: Interfaces are Abstract

-The first rule for interfaces in other languages is: interfaces are abstract and must be inherited from.
+The first rule for interfaces in other languages is: interfaces are abstract and might be inherited from.
 This rule is questionable though, since some languages allow you to declare an *explicit* interface, which basically replaces the inheritance characteristic of the interface with aggregation characteristics.
 In Encircle you can also choose whether to implement an interface in an implicit or explicit mannar / choose between inheritance and aggregation.
 However if you want to enforce that you can only use the interface in an inheritance way, you could express that by imposing a rule for the other side of the connection:

 ![](images/3.%20Enforcing%20&%20Preventing%20Specialization.022.png)